Explore the Levels of Change Management

 Healthcare IT implementations can disrupt existing workflows and processes, and potentially impact patient care as a result.

 For example, healthcare professionals often exhibit resistance behaviors when faced with changes to their daily work.
-Successful change management strategies address this risk by preparing healthcare staff for the changes, providing support and coaching, and addressing the root causes of resistance, as well as other issues that arise.
+Successful change management strategies address this risk by preparing healthcare staff for the changes, providing support and coaching, and addressing the root causes of resistance.

 Because the healthcare industry is highly regulated, change management also ensures that IT implementations meet requirements to avoid penalties for noncompliance.